 The Town of Vermont shares borders with the Dane County towns of Blue Mounds to the south, Black Earth to the north, and Cross Plains to the east.
-The lowa County towns of Brigham and Arena border Vermont on the southwest and northwest, respectively.
+The Iowa County towns of Brigham and Arena border Vermont on the southwest and northwest, respectively.
 Vermont also shares corners with the Dane County towns of Springdale and Berry to the southeast and northeast.
 The Villages of Mount Horeb and Blue Mounds are both located south of Vermont, and the Village of Black Earth is located to the north.
 These villages' extraterritorial zoning jurisdictions, where the villages have input into zoning changes, extend into the Town of Vermont.

-The Town relies on a number of Dane County ordinances to regulate land use in the Town, including Dane County's zoning ordinance, floodplain zoning ordinance, land division ordinance, subdivision ordinance, erosion control and stormwater management ordinance, shoreland/wetland zoning ordinance.
+The Town relies on a number of Dane County ordinances to regulate land use in the Town, including Dane County's zoning ordinance, floodplain zoning ordinance, land division ordinance, subdivision ordinance, erosion control and stormwater management ordinance, and shoreland/wetland regulations.

-The Town is served approximately 50/50 by two school districts (see map).
-The southern half of the town is part of the Mount Horeb Area School District, which provides public education to all or part of 9 local municipalities.
-The northern half of the town is part of the Wisconsin Heights School District, which provides pre-K through 12th grade education to all or parts of 8 local municipalities.
+The Town is served by two school districts providing public pre-K through 12th grade education, with approximately 40% of town residents located in the Mt.
+Horeb School District and 60% in the Wisconsin Heights school district (see map).
+The southern half of the town is part of the Mount Horeb Area School District, which serves all or part of 9 local municipalities.
+The northern half of the town is part of the Wisconsin Heights School District which serves all or part of 8 local municipalities.

-In 2008, both of our school districts are facing financial crises.
+In 2017, both of our school districts are facing financial crises.
 We see an urgent need for the State to revise the formula for funding education, particularly as it applies to rural areas.